UW-Hydro/VIC/README.txt

 					storage
 	  OUT_LAKE_EVAP		(was OUT_EVAP_LAKE)
 	  OUT_PREC		(already existed)
+	  OUT_LAKE_RCHRG	recharge from lake to wetland
 	  OUT_LAKE_RO_IN	runoff into lake from catchment
+	  OUT_LAKE_VAPFLX	sublimation from lake snow
 	These same variables exist in units of volume (m**3):
 	  OUT_LAKE_BF_IN_V	baseflow into lake from catchment
 	  OUT_LAKE_BF_OUT_V	baseflow out of lake